Spatio-temporal probabilistic forecast using MMAF-guided learning: Experiments

+Note that all values of the MSE reported in our tables below are averaged across all the considered time horizons.

-The second metric we employ is the \emph{Continuous Ranked Probability Score} (CRPS), a probabilistic metric used to assess the calibration and sharpness of ensemble forecasts, as described in \cite{gneiting05} and \cite{gneiting07}, and it is specified in terms of the cumulative distribution function (cdf) related to the predictive distribution $\mathbb{P}(\bb{Y}_{i+h}|\bb{X}_{i+h}=X_{i+h})$ for a given time horizon $h$.
-It allows us to evaluate if the ensemble forecast $\left(h_{\theta^1}(X_{i+h}),\ldots,h_{\theta^J}(X_{i+h}) \right)$ is consistent with respect to the observed value $Y_{i+h}$, and it is defined as
+The second metric we employ is the \emph{Continuous Ranked Probability Score} (CRPS), a probabilistic metric used to assess the calibration and sharpness of ensemble forecasts \citep{gneiting05,gneiting07}, which is specified in terms of the cumulative distribution function (cdf) related to the predictive distribution $\mathbb{P}(\bb{Y}_{i+h}^r|\bb{X}_{i+h}^r=X_{i+h}^r)$ for a given time horizon $h$ and spatial position $x^r$.
+It allows us to evaluate if the ensemble forecast $\left(h_{\theta^{r,1}}(X_{i+h}^r),\ldots,h_{\theta^{r,J}}(X_{i+h}^r) \right)$ is consistent with respect to the observed value $Y_{i+h}^r$, and it is defined as